-Widely ramified, French wine-growing family empire with worldwide commitment and possessions.
-The extended family consists of the three brothers André (* 1924) with seven, Dominique (* 1932) with four and Lucien Lurton (1925-1992) with ten children.
+Widely ramified, French wine-growing family empire with worldwide involvement or possessions.
+The extended family consists of the three brothers André (1924-2019) with seven, Dominique (* 1932) with four and Lucien Lurton (1925-1992) with ten children.
 The mother winery is Château Bonnet in the area Entre-deux-Mers in Bordeaux with 240 hectares of vineyards.
 André and Lucien acquired numerous wineries in the 1960s and 1970s.
 André's focus was mainly Graves with the wineries Château Couhins-Lurton.
 Château de Cruzeau.
-Château de Rochemorin and Château La Louvière, He also had a significant role in the classification of Pessac-Léognan as a separate appellation.
+Château de Rochemorin and Château La Louvière, He also had a significant role in the classification of Pessac-Léognan as an own appellation.
 By extensive purchase of wineries and their revitalization he prevented the urban sprawl and urbanization of this area.
 André Lurton was also the first in Bordeaux to introduce renowned Châteaux wines Screw caps on.